subnixr/minimal/README.md

 **Syntax**: `mnml_status`

-An indicator displaying the following informations:
+An indicator displaying the following information:
 - user privilege: `#` is printed when root, `$MNML_USER_CHAR` otherwise.
-- last command success: indicator's color is set to `$MNML_OK_COLOR` when last command is successful, `$MNML_ERR_COLOR` otherwise.
+- last command success: indicator's color is set to `$MNML_OK_COLOR` when the last command was successful, `$MNML_ERR_COLOR` otherwise.
 - background jobs: indicator is underlined if at least one job is in background.

 ### Keymap